OsamaHIma/translate-easy/README.md

 - `translations`: an object that maps language codes to translated strings.
 Each language code should correspond to a translation for the string being translated.
 - `children`: the string to be translated.
+- `saveToLocalStorage` (boolean, optional, default: `true`): Indicates whether the translation should be saved to local storage.

 ### LanguageSelector